CeylonSpecial/google-homepage/README.md

 About:
 This was was my very first project in my coursework from The Odin Project.

+Assignment:
-The assignment was to recreate the Google homepage to the best of my abilities (without inspecting the actual page) using HTML and CSS.
+Recreate the Google homepage to the best of my abilities (without inspecting the actual page) using HTML and CSS.

 Objectives:
 -build my first web page/basic form